chromaui/chromatic-docs/src/content/workflow/during-pull-request.md

 # During pull request workflow

-During the pull request, Chromatic runs in CI whenever you push code to prevent bugs and streamline stakeholder sign off.
-There are two key workflows:
+During the pull request, Chromatic runs in CI when you push code to prevent bugs and streamline stakeholder sign off.
+There are two key workflows UI Tests and UI Review.

 ![Chromatic workflow](../../images/chromatic-during-pull-request.jpg)